 4. My teenagers trust me more deeply.
 I think they always trusted me, I’m a good Mom.
 Now, they know I’m here, fully present, at all times.
 They often come into my room right before I crash out and they sit and we talk for a few minutes.
 I love it, it’s a gift from them to me.
 It’s something that they don’t do with my spouse.

 5. I’m still not ready to go it alone.
 I still need my sober community.
-This community continually reminds me as to why living alcohol free is so worthwhile.
-I’m forced to take time out to reflect on life and my decisions surrounding it, and the support I get throughout these reflections, is a support that is still needed.
-I’m still not strong enough in my sobriety to go through life sober, on auto pilot. related reading from inside the BOOM Community You Weren’t that Bad
+This community continually reminds me why living alcohol-free is so worthwhile.
+I’m forced to take time out to reflect on life and my decisions surrounding it, and the support I get throughout these reflections is a support that is still needed.
+I’m still not strong enough in my sobriety to go through life sober, on autopilot. related reading from inside the BOOM Community You Weren’t that Bad

 6. I still think about drinking, but this has lessened over time.